razterizer/Termin8or/README.md

 * `MessageHandler.h` : The `MessageHandler` class allows you to queue up messages of different severity levels and durations.
 Messages are displayed in a `ui::TextBox` in the middle of the screen.
 * `ParticleSystem.h` : This ASCII-style particle system allows you to make cool real-time VFX such as liquids and fire-smoke.
 See ([`SurgSim_Lite`](https://github.com/razterizer/SurgSim_Lite) and [`Pilot_Episode`](https://github.com/razterizer/Pilot_Episode) for examples).
 * `RC.h` : A struct representing the row and column position on the screen or in a texture or bounding box to mention a few.
+* `Rectangle.h` : A rectangle struct that can be used for bounding boxes etc.
+*